babuasingh/Geek-Bot/README.md

 GEEK BOT:
 ## Short DESCRIPTION:
+I have Used technologies like

-.Used NLTK (Natural Language Toolkit) for tasks such as tokenization, stemming and bag of words.
+.
+NLTK (Natural Language Toolkit) for tasks such as tokenization, stemming and bag of words.

-.Used PyTorch for machine learning and  deep learning applications.
+.
+PyTorch for machine learning and  deep learning applications.
 In the context of my AI - chatbot, PyTorch was likely used to develop and train the neural network model responsible for understanding user queries, predicting appropriate responses, and responding accordingly.

 .
-Used Linear algebra concepts and techniques for understanding the mathematical principles underlying neural networks , backpropagation and deep learning.
+Linear algebra concepts and techniques for understanding the mathematical principles underlying neural networks , backpropagation and deep learning.

 .
-Used Flask to create a web server that serves as the interface for users to interact with the chatbot.
+Flask to create a web server that serves as the interface for users to interact with the chatbot.
 Flask handles routing HTTP requests from clients to the appropriate functions in the Python code, allowing the chatbot to receive user input, process it, and return the corresponding responses.

 .
 HTML, CSS, and JavaScript : for front-end purpouse .